 How does the Professional Mentoring Program work?

-- Prior to beginning the mentorship period, students are trained on program goals and expectations.
+- Prior to beginning the mentorship period, students attend a mandatory orientation session and are trained on program goals and expectations.

-- Mentorships last for approximately 10 weeks during either the fall or spring semester.
-Mentors and students should communicate at least 30 minutes per week either by phone, email or in person (if geography permits).
+- Mentorships last for approximately seven weeks during the fall or spring semesters.
+Mentors and students should communicate at least 30 minutes per week either by phone, email, video conferencing, or in person (if geography permits).

 - Both the student and the mentor evaluate the experience and provide feedback during the mentorship period and at the end of their assigned period.